jansel/opentuner/README.md

     python ./venv-bootstrap.py

-which will create a ./venv/bin/python with all the required packages installed.
+which will create a ./venv/bin/python (./venv/Scripts/python.exe on windows) with all the required packages installed.

 [python-packages]: https://raw.github.com/jansel/opentuner/master/python-packages